 For some, that might mean a family member’s house.

-For other groups, a neutral location like a coffee shop or public meeting room works better.
+For other groups, a neutral location, such as a coffee shop or public meeting room, works better.

 Try to minimize noise and distractions (like leaving young children at home) as much as possible.

-Having a successful meeting means that everyone has a chance to say what they feel without being judged.
+A successful meeting means everyone has a chance to say what they feel without being judged.

-If people are able to share what they truly think, it will help the group resolve conflicts and find better solutions.
+If people can share what they honestly think, it will help the group resolve conflicts and find better solutions.

 FCA shares some great examples: “…the brother who is never present may reveal that he is unable to stand seeing someone sick, and the sister who is doing all the work may not realize how she pushes others away when they offer to help.
 Another sibling may be having marital problems which he or she has not yet shared with the family, and yet another sibling might be worried about losing a job.”